 Luckily for EU citizens, their European Health Insurance Card covers them in Switzerland.
 Many EU citizens need to pay for the medical costs and they will be reimbursed by their ‘home insurance’ later, sometimes all costs are covered by your ‘home insurance’, only a certain percentage or only what the same procedure would have cost in your home country.

-If your insurance is not accepted in Geneva, you need to purchase a Swiss insurance policy from one of the many insurance companies with student-friendly plans:
+If your insurance is not accepted in Geneva, you need to purchase a Swiss insurance policy from one of the many insurance companies with student-friendly plans.
+Some of them are:

 The Graduate Institute does not provide insurance for students.
 It does have an agreement with Swiss Advisor insurance provider, which offers “preferential rates” to students, but this is only one of several companies available.
 In fact, GISA has received numerous complaints from students over the past two years regarding problems with Advisor’s services, particularly in failing to reimburse students for their medical expenses, delaying payments to doctors’ offices, and providing unclear and misleading information.
 For this reason, we strongly encourage you to consult the other options available (see list above) and ask for students’ experiences.

-An annual policy can cost between 1,000 and 1,500 CHF (or between 85 and 105 CHF per month) depending on your age and annual deductible.
+Swiss health insurance policies are pricey.
+A student annual policy can cost between 600 and 1,500 CHF (or between 50 and 125 CHF per month) depending on your age and the annual deductible you choose.
 While this may seem expensive for many international students, it is really a bargain by Swiss standards where normally a monthly plan for citizens can cost more than 500 CHF.
+Although companies are required to accept all requests, they actually can deny offering the student-rated policies on the basis of pre-existing medical conditions, for example.